APLMOOC/APLMOOC/docs/course/ch7/part3.md

     This way, all of your code will be stored in the workspace and work nicely with LINK.
     If you have LINK set up, all tradfns will be stored automatically.
-    Remember that dfns and variables are not stored automatically in LINK: if they are outside a tradfn, they are considered to be for "testing purposes" and not a part of your actual code.
+    Remember that dfns and variables typed at the session line are not added to the link automatically; dfns written inside a `:Namespace` script are.

 ## Parameters and return values